dividedmind/statistics-done-wrong/power.rst

 In neuroscience the problem is even worse.
 Suppose we aggregate the data collected by numerous neuroscience papers investigating one particular effect and arrive at a strong estimate of the effect's size.
-The median study has only a 20% chance of being able to detect that effect.
-Only after many studies were aggregated could the effect be discerned.
+The median study has only a 20% chance of being able to detect that effect; only after many studies were aggregated could the effect be discerned.
 Similar problems arise in neuroscience studies using animal models -- which raises a significant ethical concern.
 If each individual study is underpowered, the true effect will only likely be